aimarjs/mern-stack-microservice/README.md

-# MERN stack as microservice
+# MERN stack microservice environment
 ## MongoDB|Express|Reactjs|Nodejs

 Microservice environment to run reactjs web application in one server, nodejs express API in another server and mongodb as database supporting API.
 Environment also has Jenkins for continues integration and continues deployment.